 - Send a letter ASAP to the admissions director emphasizing your unyielding desire to attend.
-State specifically why you think the match is a good one and highlight new information.
+State specifically why you think the match is a good one.

-- Send examples of impressive work.
-This is particularly relevant if you have an area of special talent or if you have produced new work of which you are especially proud.
+- Send examples of new work.
+This steps applies especially if you have an area of special talent.

-- Ask a current teacher to write a recommendation highlighting your recent achievements.
-Ask teachers who wrote letters for you previously to send updates.
+- Talk to a current teacher to write a recommendation highlighting your recent achievements.
+Revisit teachers who wrote letters for you previously to send updates.

-- Ask your guidance counselor to write or call and see that the admissions office is kept up to date with your grades and other achievements.
+- Ask your guidance counselor to write or call.
+See that the admissions office is kept up to date with your grades and other achievements.